Maxwell-Calhoun/Climate-Data-Viz/README.md

   - Assisted with implementations / tweaks with the other graphs
 - Primarily responsible for the story narrative
 - Assisted with the page design
-- Assisted with the final poster

 ### Tucker Prynn

 - Primarily responsible for the following visualization(s): line chart & choropleth
   - Assisted with implementations / tweaks with the other graphs
-- Primarily responsible for the final poster
 - Assisted with the page design
 - Assisted with the story narrative